 The testing effect is the finding that testing produces better retention than re-studying, even when the test produces errors.
 It works directly on storage strength: each retrieval attempt, successful or not, reconstructs and reinforces the memory trace.
 Even a failed recall attempt primes subsequent learning of the correct answer.

-Bjork (1994) found "desirable difficulties" create short-term retrieval problems.
-These problems actually boost long-term learning for the learner.
-Teachers can use this knowledge with flexibility (Bjork & Bjork, 2011).
-Knowing the logic allows application over rigid plans (Bjork, 1994).
+Bjork (1994) found that "desirable difficulties" create short-term retrieval problems.
+For learners, these problems can improve long-term learning.
+Teachers can use this idea with flexibility (Bjork & Bjork, 2011).
+Understanding the logic supports flexible use, rather than rigid plans (Bjork, 1994).

-Interleaving deserves closer examination because it is the desirable difficulty teachers find most counterintuitive and students find most uncomfortable.
-In blocked practice, a student completes ten problems of the same type, then ten of a different type.
-In interleaved practice, problem types are mixed.
-Blocked practice produces better immediate performance; interleaved practice produces better retention and transfer (Kornell & Bjork, 2008).
+Interleaving needs close attention because it often feels wrong to teachers and uncomfortable for learners.
+In blocked practice, a learner completes ten problems of one type, then ten of another type.
+In interleaved practice, the problem types are mixed.
+Blocked practice leads to better performance at once, while interleaved practice leads to better retention and transfer (Kornell & Bjork, 2008).

 A Year 10 maths teacher mixed simultaneous equations, quadratics, and inequalities.
 Learners found these weekly problem sets tough.
 After six weeks, they beat another class in topics and combined problems.
 This retrieval difficulty strengthened their understanding, as found by (Bjork & Bjork, 1992).